DG-Crawford/portfolio/README.md

-# David Crawford – AI Writing Portfolio
+# David Crawford – Writing Portfolio

 This GitHub Pages site showcases my work as a senior technical writer with a focus on AI systems, infrastructure documentation, and internal tooling.
 The portfolio includes: